|

 Gold

 • All three wheat classes are trading lower this morning with Chicago wheat leading the way lower.
-July Chicago wheat futures are trading $1.45 below last month’s high as trade shrugs off concerns about a dip in Russian production.
+Prices were lower yesterday as well despite a neutral to slightly friendly WASDE report.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.